labex-labs/open-source-labs/python/practical-python/lab-06-02-customizing-iteration-customizing-iteration/step4.md

 Generators can be an interesting way to monitor real-time data sources such as log files or stock market feeds.
 In this part, we'll explore this idea.
 To start, follow the next instructions carefully.

-The program `Data/stocksim.py` is a program that simulates stock market data.
-As output, the program constantly writes real-time data to a file `Data/stocklog.csv`.
-In a separate command window go into the `Data/` directory and run this program:
+The program `stocksim.py` is a program that simulates stock market data.
+As output, the program constantly writes real-time data to a file `stocklog.csv`.
+In a separate command window go into the `` directory and run this program:

 ```bash
 $ python3 stocksim.py
 ```

 If you are on Windows, just locate the `stocksim.py` program and double-click on it to run it.
 Now, forget about this program (just let it run).
-Using another window, look at the file `Data/stocklog.csv` being written by the simulator.
+Using another window, look at the file `stocklog.csv` being written by the simulator.
 You should see new lines of text being added to the file every few seconds.
 Again, just let this program run in the background---it will run for several hours (you shouldn't need to worry about it).

 Once the above program is running, let's write a little program to open the file, seek to the end, and watch for new output.
 Create a file `follow.py` and put this code in it: